5 Medications That Can Lead to Leaky Gut

 January 29th, 2018

 That’s because, as I always say, the gut is the gateway to health!
-Up to 80% of your immune system is located in your gut and 95% of our neurotransmitters—the molecules responsible for keeping our mood stable—are made there as well.
-If you don’t have a healthy gut, you can’t have a healthy immune system, so it’s no wonder our gut is the gateway to health!
+Up to 80% of your immune system is located in your gut and 95% of your neurotransmitters—the molecules responsible for keeping your mood stable—are made there as well.
+If you don’t have a healthy gut, you can’t have a healthy immune system.

 What is Leaky Gut?